-Ms Sriparna Tamhane is a passionate teacher, researcher, teacher educator, mentor and a developer of educational content.
-A post graduate in history from Jadavpur University, Kolkata and a B.Ed from Calcutta University, Sriparna has been teaching Social Science, History and English in three of the J.Krishnamurti Foundation Schools (Rajghat Besant School, Varanasi;Sahyadri School, Pune and The Valley School, Bangalore) which are some of the leading alternative schools in India.
+Sriparna Tamhane is a passionate teacher, researcher, teacher educator, mentor and a developer of educational content.
+A post graduate in History from Jadavpur University, Kolkata and a B.Ed from Calcutta University, Sriparna has been teaching Social Science, History and English in three of the J Krishnamurti Foundation Schools (Rajghat Besant School, Varanasi;Sahyadri School, Pune and The Valley School, Bangalore), which are some of the leading alternative schools in India.
 This has given her the experience of teaching in innovative ways, creating alternative curricula and methods of assessment.
 Her classrooms have always been her workshops, and her approach to teaching – anongoing process of research and learning.
 She has also taught in Heritage School, Gurgaon as well as in Progressive Education, Indore.

 As a developer of curriculum, Sriparna has designedinterdisciplinary modules on theme-based learning for an educational company and has co-created the primary school curriculum for the Shiv Nadargroup of schools.
-She has also done research work on the emotional wellness of children and has developed modules on Emotional Wellness for Kaivalya Education Foundation.She has been instrumental in reviving the first online free website for teachers, (www.teachersofindia.org), creating over hundred classroom resources including lesson plans, worksheets, PPTs, interactive digital games, etc., as well as teacher enrichment resources in the form of articles.
+She has also done research work on the emotional wellness of children and developed modules for Kaivalya Education Foundation.She has been instrumental in reviving the first online free website for teachers, (www.teachersofindia.org), creating over hundred classroom resources including lesson plans, worksheets, PPTs, interactive digital games, etc., as well as teacher enrichment resources in the form of articles.

 As a teacher educator, she has been a part of Teacher Foundation, Bangalore, mentoring teachers, developing modules for teacher enrichment and training teachers in pedagogy.
 She has worked for AzimPremji Foundation, Bangalore, initially as a Subject Matter Expert and later as a resource person at AzimPremji University.